MickMacLean/mickmaclean.github.io/bts_database.md

 방탄소년단, Bangtan Sonyeondan, also known as BTS, is a South Korean boyband under Big Hit Entertainment whose extensive and diverse discography has garnered them a plethora of awards and millions of passionate fans dedicated to their socially-conscious music.

-With over 350 songs, their discography presents a prime opportunity to collect and explore data and its trends further.
+With over 350 songs, their discography presents a prime opportunity to explore various data and its trends.

 #### Project Goals
-As an avid fan interested in understanding their music lyrically and emotionally, and as someone interested in analytics, I decided to gather data and construct a database centered around their songs.
+As an avid fan interested in understanding their music lyrically and emotionally, and as someone interested in analytics, I decided to gather data and construct a database that contains information cateloging their entire discography: all BTS albums, singles, and solo projects not released under the band's name.
 My main goals are as follows:
 - construct a database to store data in an easily comparable format, serves as an encyclopedia of information
 - provide a simple way to compare the stats of each song, category, and query based on categories of interest

-Longer-term, I would like to implement this database into a user-friendly website for fans to access and use for their own purposes.
+Longer-term, I plan on implementing this database into a user-friendly website for fans to access and use for their own purposes.

 **Tools:** SQL, Excel

 **Primary skills:** data collection, data management, databases,

  ### Structure
 The overall focus of this data is information pertaining to the songs themselves, and as a result I have centered the structure of this database around songs.
-This results in a lot of intermediary tables due to every category of data being a many to many relationship with respect to the songs.
-I am currently testing this structure with a small portion of the data to ensure it results in a structure beneficial to my goals.
+This results in a lot of intermediary tables, as every category of data invloves a many-to-many relationship with respect to the songs.

  <img src="images/btsdata_schema.png" width=300>

-This project is in its early stages of development and changes to the structure, data types, etc. are likely to change.
+I am currently testing this structure with a small portion of the data to ensure it results in a structure beneficial to my goals.This project is in its early stages of development and changes to the structure, data types, etc. are likely.

 ### The Data
-Much of this data must be collected manually as there is no central site which contains all of the data to be included.
-Data currently taken from Korea Music Copyright Assosiation (KOMCA), Genius, Hypable, and the official Spotify and YouTube of the band.
+Much of this data must be collected manually as there is no central site containing all of the data to be included.
+Data currently taken from Korea Music Copyright Assosiation (KOMCA), Genius, and the official Spotify and YouTube of BTS.
-Example dataset with information; one album of information is displayed below.

-The data to be included for each song is as follows:
+The data categories to be included are as follows (click any category for further description):

 <details>
    <summary> Songs </summary>